 Definition:For an "identity" or inter-group conflict to occur, the opponents must assign an identity to themselves and their adversaries, each side believing the fight is between "us" and "them."
 Conflicts where the antagonists seem to be fighting about their identities are called identity-based conflicts or inter-group conflicts.

-Examples:Examples of such conflicts include conflicts between blacks and whites about race-related issues; conflicts between different ethnic groups, religious groups, conflicts about sexual-orientation, even gender conflicts.
+Examples:Examples of such conflicts include conflicts between Blacks and Whites, Arabs, or Hispanics about race-related issues; conflicts between different ethnic or religious groups, conflicts about sexual-orientation, even gender conflicts.
 However, it should be noted that not all conflicts between a black person and a white person are racial conflicts, just as all conflicts between a Catholic and a Protestant are not religious conflicts, nor all conflicts between a man and a woman gender conflicts.
 The conflict might be about some other problem entirely, or (more problematic) one person may see the conflict as based on race, religion, or gender, while the other does not.

-Description:Developing a sense of self is essential to become a mature person.
+Description:Developing a sense of self is essential to becoming a mature person.
 Everyone's self-conception is a unique combination of many identities (i.e. gender, religion, and family).
 Identities apply to individuals, but can also be collective, extending to countries and ethnic communities.
-People feel injured when other persons sharing their identity are injured.
+In such cases, people feel injured when other persons sharing their identity are injured.

 Sources of Identity